israelh88/Capstone-Google_Advanced_Data_Analytics/README.md

 ### Data Preparation for Modeling
 - Converted categorical columns into numeric columns.
-  - Salary from low, medium, high to 0, 1, 2.
+  - Changed Salary from low, medium, high to 0, 1, 2.
-  - Department converted to numeric values with pd.get_dummies.
+  - Converted Department names numeric values with pd.get_dummies.

 ### Modeling
 - Set column 'left' as the Target, y.
 "Left" means the employee left the company.